Coach Holtz previews the WKU game

 Louisiana Tech head football coach Skip Holtz announced on Jan.
 24, 2013 that Matt Moore has joined the staff as the offensive line coach and assistant head coach.

-In his first season at Tech, Moore coached a squad that last four starters to graduation.
+In his first season at Tech, Moore coached a squad that lost four starters to graduation.
 Entering year two, his unit lost another three starters to graduation.
+But along with the rest of the team, Moore's unit excelled in year two as the Bulldogs went 8-5 (7-1 Conference USA) and won the C-USA West Division despite being picked fourth in the preseason polls.

 Moore came to Louisiana Tech after spending a year at Middle Tennessee State where the Blue Raiders went 8-4 and upset Atlantic Coast Conference Coastal Division Champion Georgia Tech.
 He brings a wealth of experience in the spread offense philosophy as he has coached it his entire career.